-O&A Design studio has developed a modern interior concept for a flat in the new housing development ‘Wine House’.
+O&A London studio has developed a modern interior concept for a flat in the new housing development ‘Wine House’.
 The development is formed of three and seven-storey houses that hold a subtle dialogue of old and new in the very heart of Moscow.
-The housing development was designed by world-famous architectural firms SPEECH and Reserve.

 Anna Agapova said of the design process: “Our aim was to seamlessly combine the kitchen and the dining area.
 There are no cupboards or shelves here and the border is marked by the thin copper pipes.
 This border between the spaces is counterbalanced by an elegant porcelain installation by famous artist Valeria Nascimento”.